-In this paper, we present observations of the galaxy \tar\ at $z\sim5.017$ obtained with the Integral Field Spectroscopy (IFS) mode of the Near InfraRed Spectrograph (NIRSpec) on board {\it JWST} \citep{Jakobsen22, Boeker22}.
-We report the discovery of multiple broad \ha\ emission line regions in \tar, providing evidence for three massive accreting black holes within $0.27\arcsec$ (projected separations of 1.7~kpc).
-We describe the available data and processing of the NIRSpec-IFS data in Section~\ref{s:data}.
-The discovery of multiple BLRs, the spectral fitting and mass estimates for \tar\ are described in Section~\ref{s:analysis}.
-In Section~\ref{s:bhprops} we discuss the properties of the black holes in \tar, their relation to their host galaxy, and their likely fate.
-We conclude in Section~\ref{s:conclusions}.
+In this paper we present observations of the galaxy \tar\ at $z\sim5.017$ obtained with the Integral Field Spectroscopy (IFS) mode of the Near-Infrared Spectrograph (NIRSpec) on board JWST \citep{Jakobsen22, Boeker22}.
+We report the discovery of multiple broad \ha\ emission line regions in \tar, providing evidence of three massive accreting black holes within $0.27\arcsec$ (projected distance of 1.7~kpc).
+We describe the available data and processing of the NIRSpec-IFS data in Sect.~\ref{s:data}.
+The discovery of multiple broad emission line regions and their possible interpretations are discussed in Sect.~\ref{s:analysis}.
+Global mass estimates for \tar\ are described in Sect.~\ref{s:global}.
+In Sect.~\ref{s:bhprops} we discuss the properties of the black holes in \tar, their relation to their host galaxy, and their likely fate.
+We conclude in Sect.~\ref{s:conclusions}.

 Throughout this work, we adopt a \cite{Chabrier03} initial mass function ($0.1-100 M_\odot$) and a flat $\Lambda$CDM cosmology with $H_0=70$~km~s$^{-1}$~Mpc$^{-1}$, $\Omega_\Lambda=0.7$, and $\Omega_m=0.3$.